Table of Contents

 - Audiences may be less receptive to outbound messages because of over saturation

-The main characteristic of inbound marketing is that your audience is motivated to seek out your message rather than your having to broadcast it.
+The main characteristic of inbound marketing is that your audience is motivated to seek out your message rather than you having to broadcast it.
 Many (though not all) digital marketing strategies fall into this category, such as:

 - Email marketing.
 For example, if you entice people to sign up for your list with a free offer, your prospects willingly give you their email addresses.
-On the other hand, mass email campaigns (i.e. spam) is outbound marketing.
+On the other hand, mass email campaigns (i.e. spam) are outbound marketing.

 - Social media.
 You can find targeted followers on sites such as Facebook, Twitter, Instagram, and LinkedIn.
 You can also interact with groups and run targeted advertising campaigns.